Geraint Talfan Davies

-Geraint Talfan Davies OBE DL (born 30 December 1943) is a Welsh journalist and broadcaster, and a long-serving trustee and chairman of many Welsh civic, arts, media and cultural organisations.
+Geraint Talfan Davies OBE DL FRIBA FLSW (born 30 December 1943) is a Welsh journalist and broadcaster, and a long-serving trustee and chairman of many Welsh civic, arts, media and cultural organisations.

 Personal life and education

 Geraint Talfan Davies was born on 30 December 1943, the second of three children of Aneirin Talfan Davies (1909–1980), a Welsh broadcaster, literary critic and poet, and his wife Mary Anne née Evans (1912–1971), a teacher.

 Educated at Bishop Gore Grammar School, Swansea and Cardiff High School for Boys, Davies went on to read modern history at Jesus College, Oxford, graduating in 1966.

 In 1967, he married Elizabeth Siân Vaughan Yorath, with whom he has three sons, including Rhodri Talfan Davies, who became the director of BBC Cymru Wales.

 Career

 Davies' career began in 1966 as a graduate trainee with the Western Mail newspaper in Cardiff, where he became its first Welsh Affairs Correspondent.
 In 1971 he moved to The Journal newspaper in Newcastle upon Tyne, relocating to The Times in London in 1973 where he worked for a year, before returning to the Western Mail in 1974 as assistant editor.

 In 1978, Davies moved into broadcasting, as the head of news and current affairs with HTV Wales, becoming assistant controller of programmes in 1982.

 He returned to Newcastle in 1987, as director of programmes for Tyne Tees Television.
 In July 1987 he co-founded the Institute of Welsh Affairs with Cardiff lawyer Keith James.
 1990 saw his return to Cardiff, at the start of his ten-year stint as controller of BBC Wales, a position that included overall responsibility for the BBC's television and radio operations in Wales, and the BBC National Orchestra and Chorus of Wales.
 In 1992 he became chairman of the Institute of Welsh Affairs, a position he would hold until 2014.
 Davies retired from the BBC in 2000, at the age of 57.
 He was succeeded by Menna Richards.
 His son, Rhodri Talfan Davies, was appointed director of BBC Wales in 2011.